tomeryeh/demo/arrow-hero/tutorial.md

 	    if(error) {
 	        console.error(error);
 	    }
-	    console.log(response);			// each time a document is created, updated or deleted, response will contain the event representation.
+	    console.log(response);			// each time a document is created, updated or deleted, the response will contain the event representation.
 	    /*

-	   		When a document is created, response could be as follow {
+	   		When a document is created, its response could be as follow {
 				requestId: 	"3EF35934-CCA2-4766-8684-701660E4BD57",
 				controller: "write",